 Sr. No. Note Notation 1 Shadja (Sa) S 2 Komal Rishabh (Re) r 3 Shuddha Rishabh (Re) R 4 Komal Gandhar (Ga) g 5 Shuddha Gandhar (Ga) G 6 Shuddha Madhyam (Ma) m 7 Teevra Madhyam (Ma) M 8 Pancham (Pa) P 9 Komal Dhaivat (Dha) d 10 Shuddha Dhaivat (Dha) D 11 Komal Nishad (Ni) n 12 Shuddha Nishad (Ni) N

-Upper Octet notes or Tar-Saptak Swaras are denoted as the note with a single quote like "S'" for Tar Shadaj or Sa.
+Upper octave notes or Tar-Saptak Swaras are shown as the note with a single quote like S' for Tar Shadaj or Sa.

-Lower octet notes or Mandra-Saptak Swaras will be denoted as the note with a comma like ,N for Mandra-Saptak Nishad or Ni.
+Lower octave notes or Mandra-Saptak Swaras are shown as the note with a comma like ,N for Mandra-Saptak Nishad or Ni.

-If more than one note is taken in a beat will be written as continuous notes like PMGM - PM where in PMGM, 4 notes have been rendered in a single beat where as in PM only 2 notes have been rendered in a single beat.
+If more than one note is taken in a beat, it will be written as continuous notes like PMGM - PM where in PMGM, 4 notes have been rendered in a single beat where as in PM only 2 notes have been rendered in a single beat.